elifesciences/schematron-wiki/.github/ISSUE_TEMPLATE/update-gitbook-page.md

 ---

-- [ ] Revise page from feedback rounds
+- [ ] Add updates to page
 - [ ] Becky approved page
 - [ ] Melissa approved page
 - [ ] Fred approved page
 - [ ] James approved page
 - [ ] Naushin approved page
-- [ ] Share page with Exeter
+- [ ] Share page with Exeter if relevant

 ### Definition of done
-- [ ] Updates completed
 - [ ] Team reviewed and approved page?
 - [ ] Add changelog to page
-- [ ] Assign Fred to update the Schematron
+- [ ] Assign Fred to update the Schematron if relevant